-The Floodway has provided 40 years of continuous operation since completion in 1984.
+The Floodway has provided 41 years of continuous operation since completion in 1984.
 In 2023, a consultant was hired to update the Neebing-McIntyre Floodway Integrity Study, which is updated every 10 years.
 The study provided a comprehensive review of the original design assumptions versus the actual observed and predicted performance.
 The schedule of long-range maintenance will be reviewed as part of the study and will be used to confirm future required funds to maintain the integrity of the Floodway.
-The data will also be used to update the Asset Management Plan and Operational Plan which are mandated to be completed by December 31, 2024.
+The data was used to update Asset Management Plan and Operational Plan which were mandated to be completed by December 31, 2024.